nargalzius/HTMLvideo/README.md

 #### Some methods that are available but not necessarily advertized.

 `reflow()`
 Can be called if you dynamically change the size of the video container and need the control elements to re-position relative to the new container dimensions.

+The elements that are "centered" are indexed in the `centered_controls` array.
+Which means you can inject your own html elements programatically and also have them centered if you *push* it into the array.

 `unload()`
 Unloads the video.
 Instance itself is still active.